Home

 In 1897, at the time her late mother's estate was being divided among heirs, she was listed in the official papers, and received $6.56 in cash as her share of the estate.

-When the federal census was taken in 1900, Frank was employed as a laborer in a boiler work.
+When the federal census was taken in 1900, Frank was employed as a laborer in a boiler works or furnace.
 That year, daughter Jessie and son in law Frank Mountain resided in their home, having been married for four years, but with no children of their own.
-Frank worked at that time as a furnace hand.

 By 1910, Frank's occupation was as a farm hand in the Warren area.